VersusControl/devops-ai-guidelines/01-ai-roadmap-for-devops/05-02-ai-agent.md

 ### Key Concepts

-**🧠 Reasoning Engine**: Agents can analyze problems and create step-by-step plans
+**Reasoning Engine**: Agents can analyze problems and create step-by-step plans

-**🛠️ Tool Integration**: Agents can use external tools, APIs, and services (including MCP servers)
+**Tool Integration**: Agents can use external tools, APIs, and services (including MCP servers)

-**🔄 Iterative Execution**: Agents can retry, adapt, and learn from failures
+**Iterative Execution**: Agents can retry, adapt, and learn from failures

-**🤝 Collaboration**: Multiple agents can work together on complex tasks
+**Collaboration**: Multiple agents can work together on complex tasks

 ### Agent vs Traditional Automation